Isolation and Addiction in the Time of COVID

 In some instances, the isolation from COVID-19 might get the best of people.
 If this happens to you, make sure you act as quickly as possible and get help before a small bump in the road turns into a fatal overdose.
 Seasons in Malibu is a California State licensed healthcare facility, and just like a hospital, we are authorized to accept and treat patients in need of care during this time.

-Seasons in Malibu is a CARF-accredited, licensed, substance abuse and mental health treatment center in beautiful Malibu, CA. We specialize in treating a wide variety of addictions, such as alcohol dependence, opiate addiction, cocaine addiction, sex addiction, gambling addiction and prescription drug abuse.
-We are also licensed and accredited to treat mental health disorders such as depression, anxiety, bipolar disorder, complex trauma and PTSD.
+Seasons in Malibu is a CARF-accredited, licensed, substance abuse, alcohol treatment centers and mental health treatment center in beautiful Malibu, CA. We specialize in treating a wide variety of addictions, such as alcohol dependence, opiate addiction, cocaine addiction, sex addiction, gambling addiction, and prescription drug abuse.
+We are also licensed and accredited to treat mental health disorders such as depression, anxiety, bipolar disorder, complex trauma, and PTSD.

-Our serene and intimate treatment center, nestled in one of the planet’s most stunning stretches in Malibu, California is an ideal setting for individuals seeking transformative care for addiction, as well as primary mental health disorders.
+Our serene and intimate luxury alcohol rehab, nestled in one of the planet’s most stunning stretches in Malibu, California is an ideal setting for individuals seeking transformative care for addiction, as well as primary mental health disorders.
 Seasons in Malibu is a cutting-edge, highly-rated rehabilitation center recently featured in Newsweek’s Excellence in Dependency 2019 edition, and has been named one of the world’s premier rehab facilities by Consumer Affairs with a 5-star rating.